pavitrakumar78/Machine-Learning-Python-Implementations/README.md

 # Machine-Learning---Python-Implementations
 Basic ML algorithms written from scratch in python using numpy.
-Most of the code is just ported from the Octave code from Andrew Ng's Course.
+Most of the code is just Python version of the Octave code from Andrew Ng's Course.

 Algorithms To Do:
 - Linear regression